California Fair Housing Act: An Overview

 Military or Veteran Status

-This class protects current military service members, veterans, and their families from housing discrimination.
+This class in California protects current military service members, veterans, and their families from illegal housing discrimination.

 Key Provisions for Landlords

-It’s crucial to familiarize yourself with the key provisions of the FHA and FEHA to ensure you are operating within the law.
+It’s crucial to familiarize yourself with the key provisions of fair housing laws in California to ensure you are operating within the law.
 These provisions include:

-• Reasonable Accommodations: Landlords are required to make reasonable accommodations in rules, policies, practices, or services when necessary to provide equal opportunity to use and enjoy a dwelling.
+- Reasonable Accommodations: Landlords in California are required to make reasonable accommodations in rules, policies, practices, or services when necessary to provide equal opportunity to use and enjoy a dwelling.

 Key Exemptions

-The following are some examples of exemptions from the Fair Housing Act:
+The following are some examples of exemptions from fair housing laws in California:

-• Age-Restricted Communities: Housing intended and operated for occupancy by persons 55 years of age or older, or 62 years of age or older, may be exempt from familial status discrimination provisions, under specific conditions.
+- Age-Restricted Communities: Housing intended and operated for occupancy by persons 55 years of age or older, or 62 years of age or older, may be exempt from familial status discrimination provisions in California, under specific conditions.

 Bottom Line

 The Fair Housing Act in California is a commitment to equality and inclusivity in the housing market.
 As a landlord, embracing these principles keeps you compliant with the law and contributes to a more equitable society.
-A professional property manager like Superior West Property Management can assist you.
-Contact us today to learn more!
+A professional rental property manager like Superior West Property Management can assist you.
+Contact us today to learn more about our services in California!

 Disclaimer: Please note that the information provided in this blog is intended for general guidance and should not be considered as a replacement for professional legal advice.
 It is important to be aware that laws pertaining to property management may change, rendering this information outdated by the time you read it.